NFD-cesar/Componente-de-tarjeta/README.md

 # Frontend Mentor - Stats preview card component solution

-This is a solution to the [Stats preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/stats-preview-card-component-8JqbgoU62).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is a solution to the [Stats preview card component challenge on Frontend](https://www.frontendmentor.io/challenges/stats-preview-card-component-8JqbgoU62).
+Frontend challenges help you improve your coding skills by building realistic projects.

 ## Table of contents